sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/219_Using_relations_ref_in_Mongoose.md

 // Note: prefer type as ObjectId, it has the most intuitive behavior and is good performance wise too.
 ```
 - The syntax is simple, add the attribute and use the keyword with the name of the model (to be associated).
-- By default, a `ref` attribute will *not* be eager loaded, i.e. accessing the attribute will simply return the `_id` of the associated model.
+- By default, a `ref` attribute is "lazy loaded", i.e. accessing the attribute will simply return the `_id` of the associated model, and not the whole document.
 - By default, `_id` will be of type `ObjectId`.
 This can be changed by specifying the `type:String` along with the ref.
 Now the `_id` will be a string when accessed.
-- The `ref` specified is a string, which may feel naive, but it has a very important reason - it helps avoid cyclic dependencies.
+- The value for the `ref` attribute is a string (the model's name), which may feel naive, but it has a very important reason - it helps avoid cyclic dependencies.

 ## Experiments - `type` with `ref`.